FilipSefcik/DDD/README.md

 If argument timer is "y", the maximum execution time will be displayed at the end.

-## Example Workflow
+## Example workflow

-Prepare your Boolean structure function in a configuration file (e.g., module_map.conf).
+1. Prepare your structure function in a configuration file (e.g., `module_map.conf`).

-Run DDD with MPI using the configuration file and chosen divider.
+2. Run DDD with MPI using the configuration file and chosen divider.

-The tool will:
+3. The tool will:

-Parse modules
+   1. Parse modules

-Assign them to processes
+   2. Assign them to processes

-Perform distributed computation with TeDDy
+   3. Perform distributed computation with **TeDDy**

-Output the overall system reliability
+   4. Output the overall system reliability

 ## Citation